Jacksonville, Fla. Sailor is Recruiter in the Spotlight

-MARGATE, Fla.
-(Feb.
-8, 2024) Aviation Ordnance 2nd Class Nicole Lamb, attached to Navy Talent Acquisition Talent Group (NTAG) Miami, speaks to a prospective future Sailor over the phone at Navy Recruiting Station Margate.
+Success and accomplishment during her Navy career are nothing new for Lamb.
+She was promoted by meritorious advancement twice by her leadership aboard the Vinson and continues to impress since her arrival to NTAG Miami in May 2023.
+Lamb holds a three persons per recruiter average and has already earned an esteemed Six Shooter award, given to recruiters for signing on six new Sailors in a month.
+With a performance like this, she sits as a top contender for rookie of the year, awarded to the top performer with less than one year at the command.

 NTAG Miami, has 38 recruiting locations throughout South Florida, Puerto Rico and the Virgin Islands, with the combined mission to recruit the highest caliber Sailors to meet the needs of the Fleet.

-(U.S. Navy photo by Mass Communication Specialist 1st Class Natalia Murillo)
+At almost 30 new Sailors signed on in under a year, when asked what her secret to success is, Lamb says she tells her potential recruits “the truth.”

+“I’m honest with them.
+We have genuine conversations about what it's like to be in the Navy.”

 |Date Taken: